Christ in the Old Testament

 Isaiah 7:14 Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel

-The Hebrew word Immanuel means God with us.
-And the manifestation of Immanuel in the flesh was necessary, as the salvation of the Saints could not be obtained by any other (Mat 1:21-23, Dan 7:18-24).
+Immanuel means God with us.
+And the manifestation of the Messiah in the flesh was necessary, as the salvation of the Saints could not be obtained by any other (Mat 1:21-23, Dan 7:18-24).

 Dan 7:22 Until the Ancient of days came, and judgment was given to the saints of the most High; and the time came that the saints possessed the kingdom.

-The word Yasha, (H 3467) has several different meanings including deliver from, save or rescue.
+The Hebrew word transliterated as Yasha (H 3467) has several different meanings including deliver from, save or rescue.
 It can also refer to the savior of the world.

 Zech 9:9 Rejoice greatly, O daughter of Zion; shout, O daughter of Jerusalem: behold, thy King cometh unto thee: he is just, and having salvation; humble, and riding upon an ass, and upon a colt the foal of an ass